statisticsnorway/klass-subsets-client/README.md

 - [Accessibility](#accessibility)

 # UI Usage
+The application consist of two main parts:
+- View subsets (public).
+- Subset draft editor (admin).

+## View subsets
+This part allows any user to view and search published and drafted subsets.
+This part does not require authentication.

+## Subset draft editor
+The editor is a six step interactive form.

 # Data structures

+### Internal
+The main internal data structure is the `Subset.prototype`.
+It is responsible for holding all data about the subset draft and provide calculations and validation during editing.
+In order to persist the user data session storage is used.
+It updates on each change in the draft.

 ## Subsets API

 ## Klass API

 ### GSIM schema

-### Internal
-The main data structure in the application is the Subset.prototype.
-It is responsible for holding all data about the subset draft and provide calculations and validation during editing.

 # API Guide